jeffrafter/jeffrafter.github.io/content/blog/tufte/index.md

 layout: post
 tags: ['markdown']
 category: example
+excerpt: Tufte CSS provides tools to style web articles using the ideas demonstrated by Edward Tufte's books and handouts.
+Tufte's style is known for its simplicity, extensive use of sidenotes, tight integration of graphics with text, and carefully chosen typography.
 ---

 Tufte CSS provides tools to style web articles using the ideas demonstrated by